-Summary: A 25 mile loop which 50 milers run one direction first, then turn around and run the other direction, featuring 6 major climbs along the way, runnable single track, technical descents, and minimal dirt road.
+Summary: Quad Rock 50 mile is a 25 mile loop in Lory State Park, Fort Collins, CO, which 50 milers run one direction first, then turn around and run the other direction, featuring 6 major climbs along the way, runnable single track, technical descents, and minimal dirt road.
 A yearly favorite for those training for 100k and 100 milers, especially Colorado ones, with great support, and one that often leaves runners much more tired and humbled than they were expecting.

 Lessons Learned from Race Reports

 - Cupless race and gel is in bulk, so bring your own flask for both liquids and gels

 - The race asks that you don’t run with headphones

 - No poles allowed unless approved by race staff

 - Be aware that there are likely lots of other users out on the trails, so be polite.
 Also make crew aware, as parking may be tight

 - You’ll likely run into two-way traffic with it being an “out and back” like course